VladimirZhdanov/Calculator_layout/README.md

 Gold Medal: If you can figure out how to make the 0 button take up twice as much width as the "." and "=" buttons.

-If you get stuck, check out the solution video in the next lesson.

 ![End Banner](Documentation/readme-end-banner.png)